mark-curran/data-science-project-template/docs/docs/additional_features/editing_requirements.md

-# Editing the requirements file
+# Editing a Requirements File

 The requirements file contains a complete list of all python packages needed for an environment to run.

+## Commands to Edit a Requirements

 If you would like to add a package to an environment, first install the package using the command